hongtaoh/hongtaoh.github.io/content/en/blog/2021-06-17-effective.md

 toc: true
 ---

 I finished reading Michale Nielsen's [*Principles of Effective Research*](https://michaelnielsen.org/blog/principles-of-effective-research/) and learned a great deal.
-The following is my notes.
+The following are my notes.

 >We are what we repeatedly do.
 Excellence, then, is not an act but a habit. -- Aristotle.